aliazani/books/linux-tricks/lpic1.md

 * HAL (Hardware Abstraction Layer) ==> picking up this hot devices and reacting to them(recognize and loading a module or logging it as unrecognized)

 * DBUS(Desktop BUS) ==> responsible for telling other process about the newly discovered device

 ---

+# **Determine hardware device resources**

+---

+* /proc is for the proccess that are running

+* /proc is a virtual file system that contains the files and references to all the devices and resources

+* cat /proc/mounts ==> to see all the file systems that mount on my system

+* cat /proc/cpuinfo ==> to see the information of cpu

+* cat /proc/iomem ==> to see all of the memory locations that are curently in use on a system

+* for external devices we plug to the system , we use ==> /proc/irq that allocate some settings to system when we plug some device

+* so we can use hardware device resources in /proc too for example: interrupts, modules, version

+---